Even with the advancement in wireless technology, you may often require ethernet cables in certain situations.

 Before you run the cables through your walls, you should get the necessary equipment for the task.

-The tools you will need may vary depending on cost, wall type, and location.
+The tools you need may vary depending on cost, wall type, and location.
 However, some tools are necessary.
 These tools are:

 - Drywall Saw – This will be used to cut building features and materials during wiring works.